16 Best Low Light Indoor Plants that will Thrive in Dark Spaces

 The bird's nest Fern prefers warm and moist conditions which means it is perfect for a bathroom and other moist areas.

-On account of its large size, Bird's Nest fern is ideal as a specimen (stand alone) plant.
-Learn more on how to grow and care for Bird's Nest Fern.
+On account of its large size, Bird's Nest fern is magnificent as a statement (stand alone) plant which will fill any large space.

 You liked it?
 Share on social media.